Azure-Samples/cloud-services-dotnet-multiple-websites-in-one-webrole/ReadMe.md

 author: msonecode
 ---

-# Host Multiple Websites within One Azure WebRole using Visual Studio 2015
+# Host multiple websites within one Azure webrole using Visual Studio 2015

 ##Introduction
-An example of how to host multiple websites within one Azure webrole using Visual Studio 2015.
-This is a supplement and implement of Azure official video: [Multiple Websites in a Web Role](https://channel9.msdn.com/Shows/Cloud+Cover/Cloud-Cover-Episode-37-Multiple-Websites-in-a-Web-Role).
-Because that post is dated 2011, maybe updates for the past years allows for a more friendly and better approach.
+This example shows how to host multiple websites within one Azure webrole using Visual Studio 2015.
+This is a supplement and implement for Azure official video: [Multiple Websites in a Web Role](https://channel9.msdn.com/Shows/Cloud+Cover/Cloud-Cover-Episode-37-Multiple-Websites-in-a-Web-Role).
+Since that post is dated to 2011, updates for the past years could bring about a better approach.
 This post will give you the latest version of implementation.
 <br/><br/>
 Video guide,<br/>
 https://channel9.msdn.com/Shows/Cloud+Cover/Cloud-Cover-Episode-37-Multiple-Websites-in-a-Web-Role